Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Butler Performance Insights

-- The Bulldogs average 84.7 points per game (27th in college basketball) while allowing 70.1 per contest (162nd in college basketball).
+- The Bulldogs average 84.7 points per game (27th in college basketball) while giving up 70.1 per outing (162nd in college basketball).
 They have a +161 scoring differential overall and outscore opponents by 14.6 points per game.

-- The 38.4 rebounds per game Butler averages rank 103rd in the nation, and are 2.8 more than the 35.6 its opponents pull down per contest.
+- Butler averages 38.4 rebounds per game (103rd in college basketball) while allowing 35.6 per contest to its opponents.
+It outrebounds opponents by 2.8 boards per game.

-- Butler hits 8.6 three-pointers per game (86th in college basketball), while its opponents have made 7.6 on average.
+- Butler knocks down 8.6 three-pointers per game (86th in college basketball) compared to its opponents' 7.6.
+It shoots 35.7% from deep while its opponents hit 30.5% from long range.

-- The Bulldogs rank 42nd in college basketball with 102.6 points scored per 100 possessions, and 68th in college basketball defensively with 84.9 points conceded per 100 possessions.
+- The Bulldogs' 102.6 points per 100 possessions on offense rank 42nd in college basketball, and the 84.9 points they allow per 100 possessions rank 68th in college basketball.

-- Butler has typically won the turnover battle this season, committing 10.9 per game (104th in college basketball play) while forcing 12.7 (127th in college basketball).
+- Butler wins the turnover battle by 1.8 per game, committing 10.9 (104th in college basketball) while its opponents average 12.7.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.